-There is no evidence that planned activities could result in serious injury or mortality within the specified geographic area for the requested Authorization.
+There is no evidence that the planned survey activities could result in serious injury or mortality within the specified geographic area for the requested proposed Authorization.
 The required mitigation and monitoring measures would minimize any potential risk for serious injury or mortality.